50.1 MB (2.6 MB compressed)

 43.4 x 29.0 cm ⏐ 17.1 x 11.4 in (300dpi)

 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

-Corneal ulcer (green/brown, centre) on the eye of an 80-year-old woman.
-The yellowing of the white of the eye (sclera) is caused by a green fluorescein dye, which allows the ulcer to be seen.
+Corneal ulcer (green, just below pupil) on the eye of an 67-year-old woman with microbial keratitis.
+The yellow and green staining is caused by a fluorescein dye, which allows the ulcer to be seen.
 A corneal ulcer is an infected break in the surface of the eye that fails to heal and becomes inflamed.
-The condition is caused by injury or infection and is very painful.
+In this case the ulcer was caused by microbial keratitis, an infection of the cornea (the transparent membrane covering the front of the eye).
 Treatment depends on the infectious agent present; for example, bacterial ulcers are treated with antibiotics.

 Model release available.
 Property release not required.